 LOGI® Pyramid Stage 4

-On the top level there are foods that cause our blood sugar to rise particularly strongly and quickly.
-These are white flour products, sweets, cakes and pastries.
+On the top level, there are foods that cause our blood sugar to rise particularly strongly and quickly.
+These are white flour products, sweets, cakes, and pastries.
 You should eat as little of these as possible.
 A little treat once in a while is all right.
 But these foods cause a violent insulin reaction.
-They can cause ravenous appetite and increased fat storage.
+They can cause a ravenous appetite and increased fat storage.

 Healthier Lifestyle With The LOGI® Method